-Weather in Mud Village is similar to the rest of the Spiti Valley.
+The weather in Mud Village is similar to the rest of the Spiti Valley.
 It is pleasant in the summer months, while winters are freezing and full of snow.
-The connecting road between Tabo or Kaza to Pin Valley via Atargoo gets disconnected due to heavy snowfall in winter months.
+The connecting road between Tabo or Kaza to Pin Valley via Atargoo gets disconnected due to heavy snowfall in the winter months.
 Mud Village temperature goes to freezing point in winter while in summer the temperature in Mudh ranges in 20-25 degrees celsius.

 Best time to visit Mud – Pin Valley

 I always recommend that you choose your time of the visit to Spiti valley depending on the kind of experience you are seeking.
 Pin valley adorns different colors during different seasons, out of which my favorite is Autumn.
 The entire valley turns into a splash of yellow, red, golden, orange, and green.
-It is also the perfect time to avoid the bitter cold of winter months and yet enjoys the chill of the fall.
+It is also the perfect time to avoid the bitter cold of winter months and yet enjoy the chill of the fall.

-To make it easy for you, we have encapsulated a month by month guide to Spiti valley.
+To make it easy for you, we have encapsulated a month-by-month guide to Spiti valley.
 It will help you decide when to visit this beautiful place.

 If you want to club your visit to Mud with the treks to Pin Bhabha or Pin Parvati, then keep in mind the best times for these treks, which are mentioned later in this article.
 Do not forget to check our list of must-have things to carry on a trekking trip in the Himalayas.